GoogleCloudPlatform/cloud-opensource-java/RELEASING.md

 |dependencies| cloud-java-tools-cloud-opensource-java-dependencies-kokoro-release|dependencies-parent|
 |linkage-checker-enforcer-rules|cloud-java-tools-cloud-opensource-java-enforcer-rules-kokoro-release|dependencies-parent, dependencies|

-To satisfy their dependency tree, their dependency need to be released together.
+When releasing a version of `linkage-checker-enforcer-rules`, `dependencies` and `dependencies-parent` need to be released together with the same version.
+When releasing a version of `dependencies`, `dependencies-parent` needs to be released together with the same version.

 The release pipelines can run concurrently.
 For example, you don't have to wait for `dependencies-parent` pipeline before initiating `dependencies` pipeline.
+They use different GCS buckets.

 ## Merge PR to increment version at the last step